 (For scholars who will be coming to MIT in J-1 visa status)

-Attached is a Certificate of Eligibility for Exchange Visitor Status (Form DS-2019) which will enable you to apply for a J-1 visa stamp at a U.S. Embassy or Consulate and enter the United States in J-1 status.
+A Certificate of Eligibility for Exchange Visitor Status (Form DS-2019) will enable you to apply for a J-1 visa stamp at a U.S. Embassy or Consulate and enter the United States in J-1 status.
 The dates on this form reflect your anticipated stay.
 This form is not a contract.
 Your dates may be changed or amended at the discretion of your hosting department.

 Dependents of J-1 exchange visitors (spouse and unmarried children under age 21) can enter the United States in J-2 status.
 Each dependent must have a separate DS-2019.
 Children cannot remain in J-2 status after their 21st birthday.

 In order to issue your DS-2019, information about you (and any J-2 family members) will be entered, as required by law, into SEVIS (the Student and Exchange Visitor Information System), a government tracking program used by U.S. Citizenship and Immigration Services and U.S. Immigration and Customs Enforcement.

-If you are unable to arrive at MIT within 30 days after the start date on your DS-2019, you must notify the ISchO so we can change your start date in SEVIS.
+If you are unable to arrive at MIT within 30 days after the start date on your DS-2019, you must notify the International Scholars Office (ISchO) so we can change your start date in SEVIS.
 Otherwise, your DS-2019 will be invalidated.
 If your plans change and you do not use the DS-2019, please return it to us promptly.

 1. Complete the DS-2019.
 Carefully read page two, especially regarding the two-year home country physical presence requirement, and sign the "certification" at the bottom of page one.